Questions?

 What qualifies you to teach?

-While early in her dance education career, Hayden is already on faculty at UNCSA Preparatory Dance, Surry County Dance, and Southeast School of Dance.
-She teaches ballet, pointe, PBT, ballet theory, and ballet history to students ages 6-18.
+Hayden is on faculty at UNCSA Preparatory Dance and Southeast School of Dance.
+She teaches ballet, pointe, PBT, composition and repertoire, ballet theory, and ballet history to students ages 6-18.

-While she struggled achieving technique within her unique body, this equipped Hayden with the tools, research, and mindset to embrace and assist all dancers.
+Hayden is equipped with the tools, research, and mindset to embrace and assist all dancers because of the difficulties she had achieving classical technique within her own unique anatomy.
 Technique is not something that should be forced, but should be fostered and grown from the inside out.
-At Hayden Creech Coaching that is our primary goal.
+At Hayden Creech Coaching, that is our primary goal.

-Why is Personal Online Coaching right for my training?
+Why is PBT and ballet coaching right for my training?

 This deep, controlled, and foundational work transforms your dance technique, whether pre-professional or recreational.
-Explore more of the benefits.
+Explore more of the benefits our students have found.

 Are you going to post videos of my class on social media?